Convex Equipartitions inspired by the little cubes operad: The Configuration Space -- Test Map scheme

 induced by the functions $\varphi_1, \dots , \varphi_{d-1}\colon \K^d \longrightarrow \R$ from the statement of Conjecture \ref{conjecture: nandakumar and ramana rao for general d}, which hits the origin in $W_n^{\oplus d-1}$ if and only if there is a solution to the generalised Nandakumar \& Ramana-Rao conjecture.
 See \cite[Sec.\,2]{KarasevHubardAronov14} and \cite[Sec.\,2]{BlagojevicZiegler15} for more details.

-So far, not enough is known about the topology of the space $\EMP_{\mu}(K,n)$ to answer directly the question whether any map of the form \eqref{eq:EMP_mu to Wn^d-1} hits the origin.
-However, such a question has been answered by restricting attention to a subspace of the, so called, {\em regular partitions} of $K$, these are the ones which arise from piecewise-linear convex functions.
+One of the ways in which the existence of zeros of the map \eqref{eq:EMP_mu to Wn^d-1} has been approached so far was by restricting the attention to a subspace of the domain of the, so called, {\em regular partitions} of $K$.
+These partitions are the ones which arise from piecewise-linear convex functions.

-Namely, using the the theory of optimal transport (see \cite[Sec.\,2]{KarasevHubardAronov14} and \cite[Sec.\,2]{BlagojevicZiegler15} for more details), one can parametrise regular convex partitions $(K_1, \dots ,K_n)$ of $K$ into pieces of equal area by the classical configuration space $F(\R^2,n)$ of $n$ pairwise distinct points in the plane.
+Namely, using the the theory of optimal transport (see \cite[Sec.\,2]{KarasevHubardAronov14} and \cite[Sec.\,2]{BlagojevicZiegler15} for more details), one can parametrise regular convex partitions $(K_1, \dots ,K_n)$ of $K$ into pieces of equal mass by the classical configuration space $F(\R^d,n)$ of $n$ pairwise distinct points in $\R^d$.
 For an illustration see Figure \ref{fig 01}.
 More precisely, there exists an $\sym_n$-equivariant map

-One can think of the parametrisation \eqref{eq:F to EMP_mu} as a prescribed way to assign to any $n$ pairwise distinct points in the plane, called {\em the sites}, a partition of $K$ into $n$ convex pieces of equal area.
+One can think of the parametrisation \eqref{eq:F to EMP_mu} as a prescribed way to assign to any $n$ pairwise distinct points in the plane, called {\em the sites}, a partition of $K$ into $n$ convex pieces of equal mass.
 In particular, if the image of the composition